my1396/R-Notes/docs/0208-Rmd-GHpage.md

 ### `_site.yml` config {.unnumbered}

+[`_site.yml`](https://bookdown.org/yihui/rmarkdown/rmarkdown-site.html#site-configuration) is a site configuration file.
+It provides the global YAML header for the site.

-`_site.yml` is a configuration file.
-It contains various common elements you want to include on all pages (e.g., output options, CSS styles, header and footer elements, etc.).
+It contains various common elements you want to apply to all pages (e.g., output options, CSS styles, header and footer elements, etc.).

 `_site.yml` is equivalent to the combination of `_output.yml` and `_bookdown.yml` in `bookdown`.